-So whether it’s using nootropics for anxiety, or kava, kratom, you need a reliable source, that sells a pure quality product.
+So whether it’s using nootropics for anxiety, or kava, or kratom, you need a reliable source, that sells a pure quality product.

-In my experiences, that’s quite rare, and rather than give you a huge list of places you can consider, I’m just going to tell you where I get my smart drugs, kava, and kratom.
+In my experience, that’s quite rare, and rather than give you a huge list of places you can consider, I’m just going to tell you where I get my smart drugs, kava, and kratom.
 You can at least then see the quality of the companies, and the products, before making your own decisions.

 They sell Noopept, which as you now know, is a brilliant antidepressant nootropic.
 You can get 10g for $19.99.
-They also sell Phenibut, Aniracetam, L-Theanine, plus many useful supporting supplements, that have been linked to not only increase performance levels, also relieving anxiety and depression.
+They also sell Phenibut, Aniracetam, and L-Theanine, plus many useful supporting supplements, that have been linked to not only increasing performance levels but also relieving anxiety and depression.

-Sarms-for-sale.com might sound a bit generic, but the company behind the domain are far from the generic sounding name.
+Sarms-for-sale.com might sound a bit generic, but the company behind the domain is far from the generic-sounding name.
 They are called Umbrella Labs, and they are relatively new, but increasingly trusted the seller of nootropics.

 They were already a trusted seller of SARMs (chemicals to help in building stronger muscles and cutting fat used by bodybuilders), and they have built on that reputation for delivering pure research chemicals, by introducing a range of nootropics.

 They sell a small but high quality range of nootropics suitable for helping with anxiety.
 As an example, they sell really high-quality Phenibut.
 25 g of fine powder will cost you just $23.99, with free shipping in the USA.